pfefferle/wordpress-nodeinfo/README.md

 * Updated schemas to match official NodeInfo specifications with enums and constraints
 * Added `nodeinfo_protocols` filter for plugins to register protocols
 * Added `software.homepage` field for NodeInfo 2.1 and 2.2
+* Added Site Health checks to verify endpoints are accessible

 ### 2.3.1